 There were only two original 7th Plain albums released, plus a handful of singles and EP's, all of them on now-defunct UK label GPR.
 Both of the albums are must-hears.
 The debut long player My Wise Yellow Rug (1994) is a glorious collection of contemplative future tech, offering plenty of gorgeous, panoramic down-to-midtempo gems (“Boundaries”, “Excalibur’s Radar”, "Sender of Humane Visions") alongside a few excursions in spacey percussive abstraction ("Rise and Bewize", "The Boys Toy Drum").
 The 4 Cornered Room (1994) is of a similar standard, perhaps a tad more polished and cohesive as an album, and with a higher average BPM that makes it more dancefloor friendly.
 "Time Melts" is the epitome of beautiful bleep, capturing the era's optimism in eight perfect minutes.
 "Lost" aches with its Detroit techno lineage but recasts it in that uniquely early British techno way, doused in dreaminess despite the frantic tempo and clattering beats.

 A third 7th Plain long player, Playing With Fools (1996), was also completed but just a handful of vinyl test pressings were distributed before GPR infamously crashed and ceased trading.
-It was then that the full extent of the label's shaky business practices become apparent, with some of the artists suddenly finding themselves trapped in legal limbo due to curiously dodgy contacts (for more on that disaster, read my 2019 feature on Beaumont Hannant).
-Fast-forward 20 years later, however, and the appearance of the first 7th Plain retrospective Chronicles I (2016) showed Slater had acquired the rights to his original sound recordings.
+It was only then that the extent of GPR's shaky business practices become apparent, with some artists finding themselves trapped in legal limbo due to curiously dodgy contracts that tied them to a dead label (for more on that disaster, read my 2019 feature on Beaumont Hannant).
+Fast-forward 20 years later, however, and the appearance of the first 7th Plain retrospective Chronicles I (2016) proved Slater had acquired the rights to his original sound recordings and that all was well.
 Two more volumes followed, and then all three were collected on the mammoth digital and vinyl box set Chronicles (2018).

-With the original releases long unavailable to buy beyond expensive 2nd-hand copies, Chronicles is the obvious entry point for 7th Plain newcomers.
+With the original releases long unavailable to stream or buy new, Chronicles is the easiest entry point for 7th Plain newcomers.
 It features a fairly representative sampling of previously released material and some unreleased cuts from Slater’s personal archive, and nearly all of it is lovingly remastered from the original tapes.
-There is nothing from the unreleased third album, which in the Fabric London interview he declared is now "buried", though whether that's for personal or legal reasons he doesn't say.
-Still, despite some surprising omissions, Chronicles proves to be an invaluable artefact.
+There is nothing from the unreleased third album, which in the Fabric London interview he declared is now "buried", though whether that's for creative or legal reasons he doesn't say.
+Still, despite some surprising omissions, Chronicles proves to be an invaluable artifact.
 Some 25 years later there’s still a strikingly futuristic, otherworldly tinge to 7th Plain material and an unerring sense of groove in the rhythms.
 Dance in your mind or dance on your feet, it doesn’t matter; this is deep and imaginative electronica from an era of wide-eyed exploration in ambient dance music.